LENSHOOD/lenshood.github.io/source/_posts/2022-summary.md

 Last year, I spent most part of my work time to deal with the upstream and downstream of the business logic development.

 As one of architecture roles in an inner system developing team, I tried to make business analysis and modeling, did some cross function requirement design.
-Previously as a contributor role, I did thought less of modeling and pre-design, but as an architecture, the oversight to business problem let me take it more seriously.
+Previously as a contributor role, I did thought less of modeling and pre-design, but as an architect, the sights of business problem let me treat it more seriously.
 In the meantime, I strongly feel I need some methodology and systematic knowledge in design field, this year I should take some time to read correlate books.

 Two experienced colleagues and one consulting project, lead me to the cloud native field.
 There are so many fun and challenges in such field, last year I dipped into kubernetes, service mesh, multi-runtime, chaos engineering, etc...
 At last I found that I really enjoyed the world of cloud native: growing and very active open source community, healthy ecology and huge investments from big company.
 All above have pushing forward cloud native to move fast.

-Taking a performance engineering project as an entry point, I start to access to performance optimization filed.
+Taking a performance engineering project as an entry point, I start to access to performance optimization field.
 That experience drive me go back to learn the operating system knowledge from begin.
 And also, lead me to transfer to another department.

 ### 2. Learning and Writing